Bible Meaning: Strength

 The city of Rome was the political, economic and military center of the Roman Empire in the first century A.D.
 Since its 753 B.C. founding in Italy, it had grew to a wealthy major metropolis with an estimated population of 1.2 million (half of which were slaves).

-The life of Jesus and the early New Testament church spanned several of Rome's emperors.
+The life of Jesus and the early New Testament church spanned several emperors of Rome.
 Augustus ruled the empire in 5 B.C. when Christ was born into the world and his successor, Tiberius, reigned when Jesus was crucified in 30 A.D.
 Caligula ruled when a Centurion named Cornelius became the first recorded non-Jew to become a Christian (Acts 10).

 Claudius was Emperor when, in 44 A.D., the Apostle Paul began the first of what would become five missionary journeys.
 He was also the ruler who expelled Priscilla, Aquila and other Jews from the city of Rome (Acts 18:1 - 2).
 Emperor Nero, in 67 A.D., began the first of the Empire's persecutions against believers.
 He approved the killing of a large number of saints, including Paul and Peter.